kukulaka/kukulaka.github.io/README.md

 - [x] Basic setup of project including atomic structure and ensure components are in dev
 - [x] Setup up linting rules (ESLINT and Prettier) and precommit hook
+- [x] Basic SEO setup using metadata in header `public/index.html` and a v.basic site map
+- [x] Create function that can be used to fetch data from endpoint

 ## Testing